aliercankonus/ScreenshotService/README.md

 Download the project and open "ScreenshotService\build\libs" folder and run "java -jar fourdsight-0.0.1-SNAPSHOT.jar" on cmd.

-If you use curl or postman, you can send a request with below command.
-You can send a postman request by conterting below command on
+If you use curl, you can send a request with below command.
+If you use postman, you can send a request by conterting below command on
 "Import -> Paste Raw Text".

 curl -X POST \